More results found.

 The principal methodology used in these ratings was US Municipal Utility Revenue Debt published in October

 2017.
-Please see the Rating Methodologies page on www.moodys.com for a copy of this methodology.
+Please see the Rating Methodologies page on

 REGULATORY DISCLOSURES